 The Cash Flow Statement shows the changes in cash and cash equivalents of CCNY during the reporting period.
-However, all income and expenditure flows through NYPCC bank accounts.
+The statement shows how the CCNY generates and uses cash and cash equivalents.
+All income and expenditure flows through NYPCC bank accounts.

-Statement of Accounting Policies
+Accounting Policies